28 February 2017

 Where: DW1, Jack Mann Auditorium on the Dovedale campus.

-We usually go to a café afterwards for a drink and a gossip, especially with van Dam's so close by.
+We usually go to a café afterwards for a drink, especially with van Dam's so close by.

 The Jack Mann Auditorium, where we train these days.